ffelten/ffelten.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Computer Science (2021--2024)
+  * I won several awards for my thesis on multi-objective RL.
   * T.A. in Optimization for Computer Scientist: Master
 * M.S. in Computer Science, Université Catholique de Louvain, Major in AI, Big Data and Optimization, 2018
   * [Thesis](https://dial.uclouvain.be/memoire/ucl/en/object/thesis%3A14566) subject: "Reducing train delays in a real-time context: a **Constraint Programming** approach using conditional time-interval variables"